Major Depressive Disorder Treatment Plan

 What information is included in a Major Depressive Disorder Treatment Plan?

-A Major Depressive Disorder Treatment Plan typically includes information on the individual's diagnosis, treatment goals, recommended interventions (such as therapy, medication, or lifestyle changes), progress tracking mechanisms, and contingency plans.
+A Major Depressive Disorder Treatment Plan typically includes information on the individual's diagnosis, treatment goals, recommended interventions (such as therapy, medication, or lifestyle changes), and ways to track progress.

 How is a Major Depressive Disorder Treatment Plan implemented?